Skip to main content

 According to a 2018 survey of more than 2,000 Canadian internet users by Public Safety Canada, between 5% and 12% of Canadians have experienced identity theft and financial loss as a result of online activity.
 One of the reasons identity theft isn’t higher, despite the volume of online shoppers, is an increased digital literacy surrounding protecting data online.
 According to the report, eight out of ten Canadian internet users say they think it’s important to protect their personal information online.

 While shoppers increase their online shopping literacy, scam artists and fraudsters evolve the ways they steal personal data.
-Here are eight tips to help you stay ahead in safeguarding your information while shopping online.
+Here are seven tips to help you stay ahead in safeguarding your information while shopping online.

 1. Look for “https” in the address bar